Dissipation-Based Continuation Method for Multiphase Flow in Heterogeneous Porous Media: Upwinding scheme for immiscible two-phase transport

 The behavior of the flux function depends on the magnitude of $u_T$ relative to $C_g$.
 For two-phase flow with viscous forces only, $f_w$ is S-shaped and has an inflection point.
 More complex dynamics develop when gravitational forces are dominant, in which case $f_w$ is usually a bell-shaped curve with two inflection points on either side of the sonic point. \textbf{Fig. \ref{fig:VG_flux}} demonstrates the fractional flow curves for viscous and viscous-gravitational forces with quadratic relative permeability functions.

 The 1D scalar transport problem is discretized using the finite-volume formulation as

 where $\Delta t$ is timestep and $\Delta x$ is cell size.
 Here, we define $S_i$ as the upstream state with respect to the total velocity $u_T$, and $S_j$ as the downstream state.
-For example, as shown in \textbf{Fig. \ref{fig:flux}}, the upstream for $F_{ij}$ is cell $i$ if the direction of total velocity is from cell $i$ to $j$ ($u_T>0$).
+For example, the upstream for $F_{ij}$ is cell $i$ if the direction of total velocity is from cell $i$ to $j$ ($u_T>0$).
 In this work, we always take the total velocity to be positive.

-It has been shown that nonlinear properties of the numerical flux can have a large impact on the convergence behavior of the Newton-based iterative process (Wang and Tchelepi 2013).
+It has been shown that nonlinear properties of the numerical flux could have a large impact on the convergence behavior of the Newton-based iterative process (Wang and Tchelepi 2013).
 We review the Phase-Potential Upwinding (PPU) scheme, which is a popular numerical flux in reservoir simulation practice.
 In PPU, the upstream direction of a fluid phase is determined according to the gradient of the phase potential across the interface between two computational cells.
-The phase relative permeabilities (or mobilities) at the cell interface ($ij$) are evaluated as
+The relative permeabilities at the cell interface ($ij$) in Eq.\ (\ref{Eq:uw}) are evaluated as

 From Eq.\ (\ref{eq:PPU}), we can rewrite the upstream conditions in terms of $u_T$ as

 and